pabloFuente/livekit-server-sdk-dotnet/README.md

    - Release title `X.Y.Z`
    - A new tag `X.Y.Z`
    - Description (change `A.B.C` with the proper version of livekit/protocol): `Update livekit/protocol to [vA.B.C](https://github.com/livekit/protocol/releases/tag/%40livekit%2Fprotocol%40A.B.C)`

+> [!NOTE]
+> After creating the release, workflow [publish.yml](https://github.com/pabloFuente/livekit-server-sdk-dotnet/actions/workflows/publish.yml) will automatically publish the new version to NuGet and will perform the necessary post-release tasks.

 ## GitHub Actions